Italy death toll lowest since March 9 - Shepparton News

 Italy death toll lowest since March 9By AAP Newswire

-The daily death toll from the COVID-19 epidemic in Italy has fallen to 153, its lowest since March 9, against 242 the day before, the Civil Protection Agency says.
+The daily death toll from the COVID-19 epidemic in Italy has fallen to 145 - the lowest since March 9 - against 153 the day before, the Civil Protection Agency says.

-The daily tally of new coronavirus cases increased to 875 on Saturday from 789 on Friday.
+The daily tally of new cases fell to a March-4 low of 675 from 875 on Saturday.

-The agency said the total death toll since the outbreak came to light on February 21 now stands at 31,763, the third highest in the world after those of the United States and Britain.
+The total death toll since the outbreak came to light on February 21 now stands at 31,908 the agency said, the third highest in the world after those of the United States and Britain.

-The number of confirmed cases amounts to 224,760, the fifth highest global tally behind those of the United States, Spain, Britain and Russia.
+The number of confirmed cases amounts to 225,435, the sixth highest global tally behind those of the United States, Spain, Britain, Russia and Brazil.

-People registered as currently carrying the illness fell to 70,187 from 72,070 the day before.
+People registered as currently carrying the illness fell to 68,351 from 70,187 the day before.